The Hackathon Skill

 Context

 Side projects usually die between "good idea" and "shipped artifact."
-The middle is where momentum leaks — scope creeps, the file structure gets reinvented, the write-up never happens.
-I wanted a system that turned the urge to build into a finished thing on the same afternoon, with a public-grade artifact at the end: a project page, a Git history, a list of tools used, and screenshots showing the work mid-flight.
+I wanted a system that turned the urge to build into a finished thing on the same afternoon — a project page, a Git history, and screenshots showing the work mid-flight.

 Challenge